mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924600259/in/album-72177720330324746/" title="PXL_20251022_132136459"><img src="https://live.staticflickr.com/65535/54924600259_6e4acf89bf_c.jpg" width="602" height="800" alt="PXL_20251022_132136459"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-*If you look carefully, there's a blaze on the tree in the middle*
+*Look carefully, there's a blaze on the tree in the middle*

 I climbed back up just shy of 400 feet to Koomer Ridge.
 The trees thinned in a couple places but never quite enough to get a view.
 I eventually descended another 430 feet back down to cross the main branch of Chimney Top Creek.